 Steve Volz (NOAA) noted the natural next step would be to report out to CGMS Plenary in 2017.

 Stephen Briggs noted that this report is a useful ‘case book’ of what this next generation of GEO imagers will be able to contribute.
-He noted that it should be presented to CEOS Plenary for endorsement.
+He noted that the report should be presented to CEOS Plenary for endorsement and then we will see what Plenary has to say.

 GEO Status